-The route of the Park City Branch took it through Silver Creek Canyon, west from Wanship to Snyderville Basin.
-Through the canyon, the Park City Branch split the eastbound and westbound lanes of today Interstate 80.
-Although UP's operations were not affected, the appearance of the canyon began to change in June 1960 by building an all-new alignment for Interstate 80 south of the tracks on previously untouched land.
-The existing U.S. Highway 189 to the north had been built in the 1920s on the abandoned Utah Eastern alignment (abandoned in 1887), and remained in use.
+Although UP's operations were not affected, in June 1960 the appearance of Silver Creek Canyon began to change, with the construction of an all-new alignment for Interstate 80 south of the tracks on previously untouched land.
+The existing U.S. Highway 189 on the north side had been built in the 1920s on the abandoned Utah Eastern alignment (abandoned in 1887), and remained in use.
 Two-way traffic was diverted to the new eastbound lanes upon completion in 1962, and the old U.S. 189 alignment was rebuilt to become the new westbound lanes.
 The entire project was completed in May 1963.
-(Wikipedia article for U. S. Highway 189)